PhilipNaudus/simple_site-gh-pages/mulan-book/index.md

 			<div class="title1_agile">
 				<h1>Coming soon</h1>
 				<h2>Please be patient while I search for a publisher for this novel.</h2>
-				<p>See below if you would like to be notified when the novel has been published.
-If you have connections with a publisher or literary agent, please <a href="https://mulanbook.com/mulan-book/publishers">click here</a>.</p>
+				<h2>See below if you would like to be notified when the novel has been published.
+If you have connections with a publisher or literary agent, please <a href="https://mulanbook.com/mulan-book/publishers">click here</a>.</h2>

 			</div>
 		</div>